 Generic Medicine (Non-Proprietary Medicine)

-Most patents for branded medicines last up to 20 years marketing protection.
+Most patents for branded medicines last up to 20 years of marketing protection.
 The company that produced the brand or a different company can now produce the generic version of the brand name drug.

 A Generic medicine is similar to branded medicine in dose, strength and active pharmaceutical ingredients (API) but are marketed under different names by the companies.